apache/doris/docs/en/docs/data-operate/update-delete/partial-update.md

 Usage Recommendations:

-1. For users with high write performance requirements and low query performance requirements, it is recommended to use the Merge-on-Read implementation.
+1. For users with high write performance requirements and low query performance requirements, it is recommended to use the Aggregate Key Model.
-2. For users with high query performance requirements and lower write performance requirements (e.g., data writes and updates are mainly completed during off-peak hours in the early morning), or for users with low write frequency, it is recommended to use the Merge-on-Write implementation.
+2. For users with high query performance requirements and lower write performance requirements (e.g., data writes and updates are mainly completed during off-peak hours in the early morning), or for users with low write frequency, it is recommended to use the Unique Key Merge-on-Write implementation.

-### Merge-on-Write Implementation
+### Unique Key Merge-on-Write Implementation

 Since the Merge-on-Write implementation requires filling in entire rows of data during data writes to ensure optimal query performance, performing partial column updates using the Merge-on-Write implementation may lead to noticeable load performance degradation.